Gay Marriage and the Christian Response

 Faith is the tie from the present to eternity.
 It is the conduit that extends existence beyond the futility of the moment.
 It is, when rightly centered on Jesus Christ as the one and only Savior from sin, the personalization of God’s desire for all to be saved (1 Timothy 2:4).

 Anything which would disrupt the faith process of human existence is worthy of capital punishment.
 Obviously, blaspheming God would be such a crime.
 To discredit the sole Supreme Being is to thereby dismiss the salvation He personally delivered in the person of His Son, Jesus.
 To terminate life before it can come to faith, or share that faith, is to cause an offense not just to the Author of life but to the Author of faith.
 To disrupt the divinely established conduit of the family for personal pleasure and passion is to jeopardize not only a divinely-established order for relationships but to risk the establishment of a cycle that can jeopardize the future.

 Let me be more practical and less ethereal.

-There needs to be a common thread between the faith, life, and family.
-Any challenges to the three carries with it the ultimate punishment of death.
+There needs to be a common thread between faith, life, and family.
+Any challenges to the three carry with it the ultimate punishment of death.
 While death is the common punishment, the conduit of faith is the common thread.